How to Tell if an Onion Is Bad (Easy Signs)

 Cut onions: Cut onions are only good for seven days after they’ve been cut.

 Before storing the sliced side in the fridge, cover it with plastic wrap.
 When storing, the cut should face down.
-Avoid using plastic wrap to wrap chopped or sliced onions, and instead, use airtight containers to keep the onion from drying out or absorbing additional moisture.
+To avoid drying or absorbing moisture, wrap chopped or sliced onions in airtight containers instead of plastic wrap.

 Cooked onions: Cooked onions can be stored in the refrigerator for up to five days if they are well-wrapped.
 They can be frozen and easily stored for up to three months when properly stored.